Beat the Clock: Game Format

 Two teams of two kids or one kid and their adult relative, one dressed in purple and the other dressed in green, compete in a race against time filled with stunts & challenges.
 There are three rounds of stunts.

 The first round is worth $100/stunt and the second round is worth $150/stunt.
 The third and final round is a head-to-head challenge for $300 for a possible grand total of $550.
-Both teams get to keep the cash, but the team with the most money at the end of round three wins the game and goes on to try and Beat The Big Clock for over $2,000.
+Both teams get to keep the cash, but the team with the most money at the end of round three wins the game and goes on to try to Beat The Big Clock for over $2,000.
 In the event of a tie, whoever completes the task first, or does the most tasks within the time limit in the head-to-head wins.
 If neither teams complete the challenge and are still tied, whoever has the most money wins.